 At night you can not only stargaze, but also take a look around you: This way you can see the seawater glow in the dark!
 In Holbox you can see the natural science phenomenon “bioluminescencesee with your own eyes.
 It is a beautiful phenomenon, in which a bright blue glow lights up the sea.

-Our location and how to get there
+Our location in the Netherlands and how to get there

 The ferry departs from Chiquila.
 The journey to Holbox takes about 25 minutes.
 There are no cars in Holbox itself, for ecological reasons.
 So again it is recommended to rent either a golf cart or a bicycle.